 More Python Please

-Since I didn't grow to appreciate Monty Python until later on in life (senior year in high school vs elementary school when I started to get into all other forms of comedy) getting to watch these SNL episodes hosted by Eric Idle has been a pretty pleasant treat for me.
+Since I didn't grow to appreciate Monty Python until later on in life (senior year in high school vs. elementary school when I started to get into all other forms of comedy) getting to watch these SNL episodes hosted by Eric Idle has been a pretty pleasant treat for me.
 I don't know if these episodes didn't air that much or if I just avoided these airing because of the whole British comedy thing but either way I'm happy to see them now.

 That said, I was slightly disappointed by this Eric Idle episode because of the expectations that were built by his first appearance.
-The thing that I liked about his initial hosting was that it felt like more of a hybrid of both shows with The Not Ready for Prime Time players navigating a through-line story with sketches that worked perfectly fine on their own.
+The thing that I liked about his first hosting spot was that it felt like more of a hybrid of both shows with The Not Ready for Prime Time players navigating a through-line story with sketches that worked perfectly fine on their own.

-This episode started with the perfect situation to set of this through-line story by setting up a telethon scenario but other than revisiting the tot-board before introducing the bands the rest of the sketches all stood on their own.
+This episode started with the perfect situation to set of this through-line story by setting up a telethon scenario but other than revisiting the tote-board before introducing the bands the rest of the sketches all stood on their own.

-Though this episode was still better than average there was just a tiny taste of Python-esque connectivity that I kind of sort of missed.
+Though this episode was still better than average, there was just a tiny taste of Python-esque connectivity that I kind of sort of missed.

 Now that I've shared my thoughts it's time to share what I saw as I give you...